aarron-lee/gpd-win-tricks/win4-suspend-mods/README.md

 # Install instructions

-## If you're on Bazzite + ChimeraOS, YOU NO LONGER NEED THIS WORKAROUND for the Win 4, it should be built into Bazzite now
+## If you're on Bazzite + ChimeraOS, YOU NO LONGER NEED THIS WORKAROUND for the Win 4, it should be shipping on both now

 ## the Win Mini 2025 currently still needs this workaround.
 The win mini 2024 might also need this workaround